May 7th, 2026

 Alina’s Team – Dobra sprava (Good Deeds)

-• Completed 9 trips evacuating 44 people.
+• Completed 9 trips, evacuating 44 people.

 Inna’s Team – Krok z nadiyeyu (Step with Hope)